-Unilever threatens to pull ads from digital 'swamp'
+Unilever to Facebook and Google: Clean up digital 'swamp' or we'll pull ads

 Facebook also revealed that users are spending less time on its network after it chose to show fewer viral videos.

-Google and Facebook did not respond to requests for comment.
+Facebook said in a statement that it supports Unilever's commitments and is "working closely with them."
+Google did not respond to a request for comment.

 "2018 is either the year of techlash, where the world turns on the tech giants -- and we have seen some of this already -- or the year of trust," Weed will say.
 "The year where we collectively rebuild trust back in our systems and our society."